Alternative ways to designate your gift

 The Career Advancement Fund supports students pursuing professional development and career opportunities.
 Students may be awarded up to $500 per school year for travel to internships, shadow opportunities, or professional interviews; career-related conferences, trainings, and related events; travel to graduate or professional school interviews; purchase of professional attire; standardized test registration or test prep fees for GRE, LSAT, or MCATs, and graduate or professional school application fees.

 The Legal Education Access Fund supports students interested in pursuing a career in law.
 LEAF funding is available to current students with financial need for LSAT registration fees and prep courses, as well as law school application fees.

 Declared a wildlife refuge by the state of Oregon in 1913, Reed Canyon is a 28-acre headwater forest left largely untouched and untamed until restoration efforts began in earnest in 1999.
 Restoration goals include improving diversity of wildlife, managing invasive plant species, restoring native plant communities, and increasing potential habitat for salmon and other resident fish.

 The library is a central part of the intellectual and cultural life at Reed, and houses a collection of more than 680,000 volumes.
 It is a depository for U.S. government documents and maintains a special collection of rare books, manuscripts, and archival materials.
-The library manages a collection of nearly 230,000 digital images that support instruction and research in art, classics, humanities, history, and other disciplines.
+The library manages a collection of nearly 230,000 digital images that support instruction and research in art, ancient Mediterranean studies, humanities, history, and other disciplines.